 e.
-If the Reporting Format Limits the Number of External Cause Codes most related to the principal diagnosis.
+If the Reporting Format Limits the Number of External Cause Codes

+If the reporting format limits the number of external cause codes that can be used in reporting clinical data, report the code for the cause/intent most related to the principal diagnosis.
 If the format permits capture of additional external cause codes, the cause/intent, including medical misadventures, of the additional events should be reported rather than the codes for place, activity, or external status.